List of hill stations in India

-Hill stations are high-altitude towns for recreation, enjoyment and used as a place of refuge to escape the blistering heat in India during summertime.
-As India is a vast country with limited amounts of the coastal area most of its towns and districts face continental type of climate with summer being very hot so hill stations (as situated on high altitude due to which it faces low temperature) becomes a spot to escape such hot and humid conditions.
+Indian Hill stations are high-altitude towns located across located India’s mountain ranges.
+They were built under British rule, often from the ground up, and the oldest date back to the early 19th century.
+Originally they were designed to be a refuge from the blistering heat of the Indian summertime.

 The Indian subcontinent has seven principal mountain ranges and the largest of all is the Himalayas that lies in the northern part of India.
-The famous peaks and ranges include the Kangchenjunga range in the Eastern Himalayas which frames the hill stations of Darjeeling and Gangtok as well as the Nanda Devi in Uttarakhand.
-The Shivalik range that also lies within the same region also has some famous hill stations that include Shimla, Manali, Kasauli, Mussoorie, Drass, Dalhousie, Kullu, Nainital and many more.
+The famous peaks and ranges include the Kangchenjunga range in the Eastern Himalayas which frames the hill stations of Darjeeling and Gangtok.
+The Shivalik range also has some famous hill stations that includes Kasauli, Mussoorie and many more.

 Most hill stations in India were developed by the British around a central mall to get respite from the oppressive summer heat.
 Many have picturesque lakes as their focal point, making them excellent places for boating activities.

-Most hill stations in India are located in the states of Jammu and Kashmir, Ladakh, Manipur, Himachal Pradesh, Uttarakhand, Sikkim, West Bengal, Arunachal Pradesh, Mizoram, Nagaland and Meghalaya in the Himalayas and in the states of Gujarat, Maharashtra, Karnataka, Goa, Kerala, and Tamil Nadu in Western ghats.
-Some are located in Eastern ghats of Tamil Nadu, Andhra Pradesh, Odisha and West Bengal.
-Some of the hill stations in India are listed below by state.
+Most hill stations in India are located in the states of Himachal Pradesh, Jammu and Kashmir, Ladakh, Manipur, Uttarakhand, Sikkim, West Bengal, Arunachal Pradesh, Mizoram, Nagaland and Meghalaya in the Himalayas and in the states of Gujarat, Maharashtra, Karnataka, Goa, Kerala, and Tamil Nadu in Western Ghats.
+Some are located in Eastern Ghats of Tamil Nadu, Andhra Pradesh, Odisha and West Bengal.
+Notable hill stations in India are listed below by state.

 Since a number of these hill stations attract large numbers of tourists in summer as well as other times of the year, they are well connected by rail, road, and air services to major Indian cities.